mxtlrr/dist2/README.md

 3. Upon the RDY message, the server sends a data packet to the client, to compute $n$ digits at an offset $o$, which starts at 0 digits past the decimal points.
     - On other clients, it will tell the client to compute $k+n$ digits, aka, computing digits sequentially.
 4. Once computation is completed, the client sends a DONE message.
-Server will acknowledge it and make other clients validate the computed value
+Server will acknowledge it and make other, weaker, clients validate the computed value
     - This is simply checking the first two digits of the computed amount by recomputation
     - If something goes wrong, i.e. discrepancy, then the client recomputes the value and sends it back, with a FIXCOMP message.
 5. After all clients send a FIXCOMP message, the server combines the results and the cycle repeats.

 You can view the diagram in the [`arch`](./arch/graph.md) directory

+## Notes
+1. "Weaker" clients mean that they don't have as much computing power.
+If client $A$ has 4 threads, and client $B$ has 2 threads, then client $A$ will have priority over computation, and client $B$ will have priority over compiling.